vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 -   [`SortSlices`](https://godoc.org/github.com/google/go-cmp/cmp/cmpopts#SortSlices) returns a Transformer option that sorts all `[]V`
 -   … and [more](https://godoc.org/github.com/google/go-cmp/cmp/cmpopts) 👼

-`gotest.tools` also defines some… **and** you can define yours !
-For example, `gotest.tools` defines `TimeWithThreshold` and `DurationWithThreshold` that allows to not fails if the time (or duration) is not exactly the same but in the specified threshold we specified.
-Here is the code for `DurationWithThreshold` as an example.
+`gotest.tools` also defines some **and** you can define yours !
+As an example, `gotest.tools` defines `TimeWithThreshold` and `DurationWithThreshold` that allows to not fails if the time (or duration) is not exactly the same but in the specified threshold we specified.
+Here is the code for `DurationWithThreshold` for inspiration.

 ```go
 // DurationWithThreshold returns a gocmp.Comparer for comparing time.Duration.
 The